Governmentality

 Governmentality is a theory of power developed by French philosopher Michel Foucault, which analyses "governmental" power through both the power states have over the population and the means by which subjects govern themselves.

-As a form of power, governmentality differs from state discipline or punishment, which relies upon coercion to force individuals into specific action.
+As a form of power, governmentality differs from state discipline or punishment, which relies upon coercion to force individuals into specific actions.
 Rather, governmentality also comprises the power that individuals have within a population to self-govern, which the state may influence or guide through non-coercive means such as education.

 The concept of governmentality has found application and reception in the fields of anthropology, history, law, philosophy, political science, and sociology.
 Prominent scholars include Peter Miller, Nikolas Rose and Mitchell Dean.

 History

 The concept of "governmentality" was developed by Michel Foucault roughly between 1977 and his death in 1984, particularly in his lectures at the Collège de France during this time.
 Governmentality is a neologism, which some commentators have argued combines the terms "government" and "mentality" or "rationality", in this context, referring to modes of thinking.
 However, this view is disputed, with others arguing that the term is a mere combination of "government" and the suffix "-ality" to form the abstract noun "governmentality".

 In using the word "government", Foucault did not only use the strictly political definition of "government" popular today, but he drew upon a broader definition of governing or government that was employed until the eighteenth century.
 For Foucault, "'government' also signified problems of self-control, guidance for the family and for children, management of the household, directing the soul, etc."

 The development of governmentality segues from Foucault's ethical, political and historical thoughts from the late 1970s to the early 1980s.
 His most widely known formulation of this notion is his lecture entitled "Security, territory and population" (1978).
 Foucault elaborated on this concept in his course on "The Birth of Biopolitics" at the Collège de France in 1978–1979.
 The course was first published in French in 2004.
 Foucault's governmentality was part of a wider analysis on the topic of disciplinary institutions, neoliberalism, the "Rule of Law", the "microphysics of power" and also on what Foucault called biopolitics and power-knowledge.
-In a series of lectures and articles, he posed questions about the nature of contemporary social orders, the conceptualization of power, human freedom and the limits, and possibilities and sources of human actions that were linked to his understanding of the notion of "governmentality".
+In a series of lectures and articles, he posed questions about the nature of contemporary social orders, the conceptualization of power, human freedom and the limits, possibilities and sources of human actions that were linked to his understanding of the notion of "governmentality".

 The notion of governmentality first gained wider attention in the English-speaking academic world through the edited book The Foucault Effect (1991), which contained a series of essays on the notion of governmentality, together with a translation of Foucault's 1978 short text on "gouvernementalité".